 I will generally go to a place where I’m learning the language.
 If not, then I will go out of my way to try to find a local.
 It’s really not that hard.
 In the U.S. we’re really bad at this, but in many places in the world, if you just walk up and say, “Hey, how are you?
 I’m sorry, I really don’t know the area.
 Can you recommend a good restaurant nearby?” or “What would you recommend I do this evening” or something like that.

-When I was in Copenhagen, that’s all I did, and I had fifteen or twenty friends by the end of five days who were all willing to help me out.
+When I was in Copenhagen, that’s all I did, and I had 15 or 20 friends by the end of five days who were all willing to help me out.
 Basically they’d say, “Hey, don’t worry about it.
 Just come with us.
 We’re going to this bar.”
 And then boom!
 I’d get there and there were like eight new friends.
 It’s really not that tough.

 I also tend practice sports, and I like art — it’s not too terribly difficult to find a group of people with similar interests and simply ask them if you can tag along.
 Most people reflect your attitudes and behavior.
 If you’re friendly and kind of aloof and humble, then people will generally reciprocate that.
 It’s not too tough.
 You just have to get out.

 A great way to do it is to take a map and then just start walking.
-Walk for ten or fifteen minutes without looking at the map, and just get totally lost, and then find your way back to wherever you came from.
+Walk for 10 or 15 minutes without looking at the map, and just get totally lost, and then find your way back to wherever you came from.